datoviz/datoviz/ARCHITECTURE.md

 ## Scene API

-The Scene API provides higher-level scientific visualization constructs that are directly used by users of the Datoviz C API (the underlying machinery is not exposed to the user).
+The Scene API provides higher-level scientific visualization constructs that are directly exposed to users of the Datoviz C API (contrary to the underlying machinery).

 ### Visuals API

 A **Visual** is an abstraction representing a graphical object, or a collection of similar objects, and encapsulating a graphics pipeline defined by pair of vertex and fragment shaders, along with descriptor bindings for uniform buffers, an associated vertex buffer, and custom visual-specific logic for CPU-based data "baking".

 Visuals typically support natively collections of objects: points, markers, glyphs, images, meshes, and so on (see the Visuals library below for more details).
-This is a crucially important notion: **batch-rendering** of many objects of the same type, but with various data attributes (positions, colors, sizes...), is the key to achieving high-performance rendering.
+This is a crucially important notion: **batch-rendering** of many objects of the same type, but with various data attributes (positions, colors, sizes...), is the key to achieving high-performance rendering on the GPU.

 Each visual comes with a pair of custom shaders (vertex shader and fragment shader), originally contributed by [Nicolas Rougier](https://www.labri.fr/perso/nrougier/)'s research in computer graphics (rendering high-quality visual primitives efficiently on the GPU is an active area of research).
 The vertex shader typically requires preprocessing of the data to make it amenable to GPU rendering: this is the so-called **"baking"** of the data.